swisnl/laravel-static-request-cache/README.md

 ## Security

-If you discover any security related issues, please email bjorn@swis.nl instead of using the issue tracker.
+If you discover any security related issues, please email security@swis.nl instead of using the issue tracker.

 ## Credits